2/20/2025

 speaker

 Thank you.
-If you're dialed in via the telephone and would like to ask a question, please signal by pressing star one on your telephone keypad.
+If you're dialed in via the telephone and would like to ask a question, please signal by pressing star 1 on your telephone keypad.
 Using a speakerphone, please make sure your mute function is turned off to allow your signal to reach our equipment.
-Again, press star one to ask a question.
+Again, press star 1 to ask a question.
 If you are in the event via the web interface and would like to ask a question, simply type your question in the ask a question box and click send.
-We'll move to our first question from John Chappelle with Evercore ASI.
+We'll move to our first question from John Chappell with Evercore ASI.

 speaker

-Thank you, good morning.
+Thank you.
+Good morning.
 Kenneth, you touched on it briefly in your introduction, but if you could just provide a little bit more insight on the Ardmore investment.
-Just seems a little curious, given it's a part of the tanker sector that TK hasn't really been involved in much in the past.
-I get it's cheap, so is TNK, and it's also just a lot less liquid than TNK as an investment's concern.
-So maybe explain the thought process behind that and also how you looked at that investment -a-vis buying back your own shares.
+Just seems a little curious given it's a part of the tanker sector that TK hasn't really been involved in much in the past.
+I get it's cheap, so is TNK, and it's also just a lot less liquid than TNK as an investment is concerned.
+So maybe explain the thought process behind that and also how you looked at that investment vis-a-vis buying back your own shares.

 speaker